Asian Wrestling C'ship: Maiden gold medals for seasoned Vinesh and teen sensation Anshu | Sports-Games

 Vinesh has notched up seven podium finishes at the Asian meet over the years, including three silver medals before this edition.

+Sarita Mor (59kg) had won gold while Seema Bisla (50kg) and Pooja (76kg) settled for bronze medals on Thursday.

+Young Sonam Malik (62kg) unfortunately could not compete due to an injury.
+She also bagged Olympic quota along with Anshu recently.

-The 19-year old Anshu, who bagged the Tokyo Games quota here a few days ago, was yet again impressive as she underlined her progress in the senior circuit with yet another confident performance in 57kg.
+The 19-year old Anshu was yet again impressive as she underlined her progress in the senior circuit with yet another confident performance in 57kg.

 She won her final 3-0 and was never really troubled by Mongolia's Battsetseg Altantsetseg, except for a double-leg attack initially in the bout.